-Applicants will compete for funds within the Small or Large Scope Category.
-Proposals will be scored, ranked, and a ranked list of all scored proposals will be generated.
-The BSCC will move down the ranked lists to fund all qualified applicants, who meet the Minimum Scoring Threshold, in each of the two funding categories until all funds in that category are exhausted.
+As explained above, applicants will compete for funds within either the Small Scope, Large Scope, or Collaborative Proposal category.
+Proposals will be scored and ranked within each category, and a ranked list of all scored proposals will be generated.
+The BSCC will move down the ranked list to fund all qualified applicants who meet the Minimum Scoring Threshold (see page 19) in each of the three funding categories until all funds in that category are exhausted.
 Applicants that fall at the cut-off point may be offered a partial award if there are not sufficient remaining funds to make a full award.